Work at Home Mom Productivity Tips for the Busy Mom

 Have calls that you need to make?
 Want to brainstorm a new project?
 Do it while you’re out walking.
 We all always have our phones on us, so download a nice voice memo app and record away.

 Of course, my kiddos are in the stroller while we’re on a walk, so I don’t have to keep an eye on them as much.
-However, if you stop to play at the park with older kids, it’s not too challenging to watch them play and record a few things on the phone.
+However, if you stop to play at the park with older kids, just be wary of watching them and being too consumed with your phone.

 You could totally binge watch Outlander or Workin’ Moms while you’re nursing, but this is the perfect opportunity to read.
 I used to exclusively read fiction, but as I’ve gotten older, I find myself more drawn to non-fiction, business books.
 I love my kindle, by the way, and it totally helps with my organization!